attilatorda/Shift-To-Middle_Array/README.md

 The benchmarks were compiled using **GCC with the `-O3` optimization flag**, ensuring high-performance execution.
 Results vary based on **hardware specifications** and **workload characteristics**.

 📂 Installation & Compilation
 The Shift-To-Middle Array is a single-header, templated C++ class.
 To use it, simply include ShiftToMiddleArray.h in your project.

-✅ Requirements
-C++20 or later
+Requirements: C++20 or later and a standards-compliant compiler (I used g++).
-A standards-compliant compiler (e.g., g++, clang++, MSVC)

 To run the **Java benchmarks**, ensure you have the **Trove library** installed.
 Compile and execute using:
 ```sh